hapijs/hapi/docs/API.md

 ##### Cookie Authentication

-***hapi*** has built-in support for cookie authentication.
-Cookie authentication can be enabled with the _'cookie'_ scheme.
-Below are the options available in a strategy that is using the _'cookie'_ scheme.
+Cookie authentication provides a simple cookie-based session management.
+The user has to be authenticated via other means, typically a web form, and upon successful authentication, receive a reply with a session cookie.
+Subsequent requests containing the session cookie are validated via the provided `validateFunc` in case the cookie's encrypted content requires validation on each request.
+The `'cookie`' scheme takes the following required options:

-- `scheme` - 'cookie'
+- `scheme` - set to `'cookie'`.
+- `cookie` - the cookie name.
+Defaults to `'sid'`.
-- `password` - used for deriving a key using PBKDF2
+- `password` - used for [Iron](https://github.com/hueniverse/iron) cookie encoding.
-- `ttl` - sets the cookie expires time in milliseconds
+- `ttl` - sets the cookie expires time in milliseconds.
+Defaults to single browser session (ends when browser closes).
-- `cookie` - name of cookie used to save state
-- `clearInvalid` - when _'true'_ any authentication cookie that fails to authenticate will be marked as expired on the response
+- `clearInvalid` - if `true`, any authentication cookie that fails validation will be marked as expired in the response and cleared.
+Defaults to `false`.
+- `validateFunc` - an optional session validation function used to validate the content of the session cookie on each request.
+Used to verify that the internal session state is still valid (e.g. user account still exists).
+The function has the signature `function(session, callback)` where:
+    - `session` -
-- `validateFunc` - function that has the signature _'(session, callback)'_ and determines if the session passes authentication.
-The callback function has the following signature _'(err, override)'_ where an _'err'_ indicates that authentication failed.
+    - `callback` - signature _'(err, override)'_ where an _'err'_ indicates that authentication failed.
 The _'override'_ object will change any cookie properties when setting state on the response.

 Below is an example of configuring a server to use cookie authentication.